 In addition to growing your business via a bigger client base that’s more likely to recommend you via word of mouth—and collecting bigger commission checks—you can also grow your agency by taking advantage of incentive programs.

 Many insurance companies that offer Medigap policies incentivize agencies to sell them by giving those agencies monetary bonuses.
-For example, Capitol Life recently announced it would pay out $500 for every five underwritten applications (for plans F, G, and N) completed within 90 days of the state’s launch and $125 for every five non-underwritten applications.
+For example, Cigna recently announced it would pay out $100 for every Medicare Supplement for every four applications you write (for plans F, G or N).

 Who knows?
 Depending on your company’s culture, you may even want to make a contest out of it and give your best-selling agent a prize.
 It’s a win-win for everyone: more money for the agency, more money in each agent’s pocket, and more satisfied customers who have better insurance coverage.